philsturgeon/phil.tech/_posts/2010-04-12-codeigniter-packages-modules.markdown

 > http://example.com/module/controller/method

 All current modular systems extend the Router to pick up a module name from the URL and then use that to find the controller.
-They also extend the Loader to give the current module prefference when loading.
+They also extend the Loader to give the current module preference when loading.
 So in your news controller if you write $this->load->model('news\_m'); it will first look in the current module, then the main application directory, then - if you are using them - Packages.

 ### Packages